 Check Thousand Times if Your Contacts Are Correct

-Jennifer Zingsheim Phillips, writer and content creator, suggests that minor mistakes can have an impact on how your words are received.
-So, if you don’t want to eliminate all chances to get a desirable invitation to the interview, double-check all of your contacts on a presence of any mistakes.
-In general, you must proofread the whole CV at least several times before sending.
+As stated on the University of Technology Sydney career blog, one of the writers, suggests that minor mistakes can have an impact on how your words are received.
+So, if you don’t want to eliminate all chances to get a desirable invitation to the interview, double-check all of your contacts in a presence of any mistakes.
+In general, you must proofread the whole CV at least several times before sending it.
 Never skip this part!

 Physicians Should Opt for Chronological Format